MultiQC/MultiQC/docs/core/development/modules.md

 options under the same top-level name for clarity.

-Finally, don't forget to document the usage of your module-specific configuration in `docs/modules/mymodule.md` so that people know how to use it.
+Finally, don't forget to document the usage of your module-specific configuration in the `MultiqcModule` class docstring, so that people know how to use it.

 ### Profiling Performance